Table of Contents

 If you’re building your itinerary and wondering about the best things to do in Da Nang, you won’t be short on choices.
 Whether you’re into nature, culture, food, or adventure, Da Nang delivers an unforgettable experience with something for every kind of traveller.

-During the dry season, Da Nang’s temperature ranges from 25°C to 35°C, especially in the morning, which is perfect for early morning swims or sunset yoga—popular things to do in Da Nang.
+During the dry season, Da Nang’s temperature ranges from 25°C to 35°C, especially in the morning, which is perfect for early morning swims or sunset yoga – popular things to do in Da Nang.
 However, midday can be intensely hot (above 33°C), mostly in July and August.
-In the rainy season, temperatures drop to between 24°C and 30°C. While some days are washed out, others surprise you with clear, breezy weather between rain showers, offering a different, yet beautiful, set of things to do in Da Nang.
+During the rainy season, temperatures range from 24°C to 30°C. While some days are washed out, others surprise you with clear, breezy weather between rain showers, offering a different, yet beautiful, set of things to do in Da Nang.

 Pro tip: If your travel dates are flexible, aim for late March to early May or late September to early November.
 These periods combine pleasant weather, fewer crowds, and the best value, allowing you to enjoy all the things to do in Da Nang at a relaxed pace.